Skip to main content

 So, which one is the best?

 If you’ve gotten to this point, it’s clear which NBN connection type is king.
-FTTP boasts the fastest plans, is the most reliable and is future-provided, so it’s hard to look past it.
+FTTP boasts the fastest plans, is the most reliable, and is future-proofed, so it’s hard to look past it.

-But please don’t go digging up your copper setup or tearing down your antennas!
-(Not just because it’s real unsafe)
+But please don’t go digging up your copper setup or tearing down your antennas (not just because it’s really unsafe)!

 Tags:NBNResidentialInternet Speed